lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 .. image:: loformatcharacter.png

+To format the paragraphs and spacing of text :menuselection:`Format --> Paragraph`.
+The :guilabel:`Indents & Spacing` Tab has settings for inteting your text and the space between lines.
+To increase the indent right before the text starts increase the :guilabel:`Before text` field.

 To toggle bulleted lists on your points :menuselection:`Format --> Lists --> Bulleted List`.
 To toggle a numbered list for your points :menuselection:`Format --> Lists --> Numbered Lists`.

 To change your line spacing on your presentation :menuselection:`Format --> Spacing --> Line spacing` and select the spacing you want.
 To increase your spacing between paragraphs :menuselection:`Format --> Spacing --> Increase Paragraph Spacing`.
 To decrease your spacing between paragraphs :menuselection:`Format --> Spacing --> Decrease Paragraph Spacing`.